sirspen/Glasswall-ICAP-Platform/README.md

 1. Create a unique suffix for the region, increment an existing one like a,b,...d
 2. Indexes are managed by terraform during the terraform run.
 3. Add the network config.

     cluster_address_space        = var.icap_cluster_address_space_r3
     cluster_subnet_cidr          = var.icap_cluster_subnet_cidr_r3
     cluster_subnet_prefix        = var.icap_cluster_subnet_prefix_r3

+4. That is it.
+5. Run terraform apply

 # Networking rules in summary
 1. We are dividing a /16 into /20s